Lomami Province

-Lomami is one of the 21 new provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
+Lomami is one of the 21 newest provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
 Lomami, Kasaï-Oriental, and Sankuru provinces are the result of the dismemberment of the former Kasaï-Oriental province.
 Lomami was formed from the Kabinda district and the independently administered city of Mwene-Ditu.
 The town of Kabinda was elevated to capital city of the new province.